 Interested in working on autonomous vehicles?

 We are seeking exceptional undergraduate and graduate students with experience in or desire to learn advanced engineering topics for autonomous robotics and automotive engineering.
-Course credit may be available for highly motivated individuals.
+Course credit is available for interested individuals.

-For students wishing to work on vehicle development, a commitment of an average of ten hours per week for their project(s) is expected.
-If a project is at risk of missing a deadline, or a leadership position is held by a student, greater than ten hours of work per week may be expected.
+For students wishing to work on vehicle development, a commitment of an average of ten hours per week for their project(s) is normally expected.

 Students are expected to attend weekly Team meetings (and any other scheduled meetings); typically these consist of one work night during the week and Saturday work days.
 Leaders are expected to attend weekly project planning meetings, but all members are welcome to attend.

 Roles and Descriptions